 9.6.7.x2 MLProbe Response frame format

-An AP affiliated with an AP MLD responds with the MLProbe Response after receiving a .
-The Action field of the MLProbe Response frame contains the Category, Public Action, the IEs of the reporting link requested in soliciting MLProbe Request (if any), basic variant Multi-Link element.
+An AP affiliated with an AP MLD responds with the MLProbe Response after receiving a MLProbe Request.
+The Action field of the MLProbe Response frame contains the Category, Public Action, the IEs of the reporting link requested in soliciting MLProbe Request (if any), and basic variant Multi-Link element.

 9.6.10 Protected Dual of Public Action frames

+TGbe editor: add the following two rows in Table 9-448 (Public Action field values defined for Protected Dualof Public Action frames) of 9.6.10: (#5063)